TheMendoza/Data-Analysis-Portfolio/README.md

 My unique blend of creative problem-solving, technical proficiency, and a strong passion for data analytics sets me apart.
 I am eager to leverage these skills to drive insights and innovations.

+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

+## Table of Contents